-Restaurants, like any retail business, need to track key customer metrics to understand how their customers feel about their brand.
-In an environment where customers are hugely impacted by online reviews, if you’re not tracking customer satisfaction, sooner or later you are going to see the effects of that failure on your revenues.
-The same is true for customer loyalty.
+In today’s competitive brick-and-mortar landscape, customer loyalty is crucial to business success.
+Restaurants and retail establishments need to be tracking key customer loyalty metrics to understand how their customers feel about their brand.
+And in an environment where customer sentiment is greatly impacted by online reviews, businesses that are not tracking customer satisfaction, sooner or later are going to feel the effects on their bottom line.

 #1.
 Customer Lifetime Value